tammytran96/alpha-configuration-setup/useful-git-commands.md

 - diff - the difference between states of your local and GitHub repository

-Making a change #1 to practice commiting
+Making a change #1 to practice committing

+Making a change #2 for practice committing